txje/Unicycler/README.md

 * Linux or macOS
 * [Python](https://www.python.org/) 3.4 or later
-* A C++ compiler for installation
+* C++ compiler
     * Both [GCC](https://gcc.gnu.org/) and [Clang](http://clang.llvm.org/) should work if the version isn't too old (C++11 support is required).
 * [SPAdes](http://bioinf.spbau.ru/spades)

-The following tools are needed for certain parts of Unicycler's pipeline.
-Without them, Unicycler may not be able to perform all pipeline tasks.
+Unicycler needs the following tools for certain parts of its pipeline.
+They are optional, but without them Unicycler will not be able to perform all pipeline tasks:

 * [GraphMap](https://github.com/isovic/graphmap) - can accelerate long read alignment process
 * [Pilon](https://github.com/broadinstitute/pilon/wiki) - required for polishing